With the Second-Generation transcatheter aortic valve replacement system approved for marketing, Peijia Medical leads China into the "Retrievable Era" using TAVR products

 Börse aktuell - Live TickerSMI geht kaum verändert ins Wochenende -- Dow-Jones schließt höher -- DAX schliesst mit leichtem Plus -- Asiatische Börsen letztlich in Grün

 Der heimische Markt bewegte sich vor dem Wochenende nur minimal.
 Der deutsche Leitindex vermochte es letztlich noch etwas anzuziehen.
-An den US-Börsen stehen die Zeichen auf Grün.
+An den US-Börsen ging es schlussendlich in verschiedene Richtungen.
 Die Märkte in Asien zogen am Freitag an.

 finanzen.net News